pkp24/Vship/README.md

-# Vapoursynth-HIP-SSIMU2
+# Vapoursynth-HIP
-An easy to use plugin for vapoursynth performing SSIMU2 measurments using the GPU with HIP
+An easy to use vapoursynth plugin to compute SSIMU2 or Butteraugli (not yet) on GPU

 # Usage: